-- a Delta Dental PPO participating dentist, - a non-Delta Dental PPO participating dentist, or - the 32BJ Dental Center at 25 West 18th Street, New York, NY 10011.
+- a Delta Dental PPO participating dentist, or - a non-Delta Dental PPO participating dentist

 Necessary dental care is a service or supply that is required to identify or treat a dental condition, disease or injury.
 The fact that a dentist prescribes or approves a service or supply or a court orders a service or supply to be rendered does not make it dentally necessary.
 The service or supply must be all of the following: